What if some of the goals Christian parents have pursued for generations need to be reconsidered?

 Anger or Belief

-In chapter 11 Jesus had raised Lazarus from the dead after he had been in the grave for four days.
+In chapter 11, Jesus had raised Lazarus from the dead after he had been in the grave for four days.
 It caused some to believe and others to plot to kill him (11.45, 53).
 The same is true today.
-While God’s handiwork is everywhere, those who choose not to believe are not only not persuaded, they are sometimes angry at the suggestion He is at work!
+While God’s handiwork is everywhere, those who choose not to believe are not only not persuaded, they are sometimes angry at the suggestion that He is at work!

 Coming Up: